Tamar Katz: Personal life

-Tamar Katz was born September 26, 1989 in Dallas, Texas.
+Katz was born September 26, 1988, in Dallas, Texas.
 The daughter of Leora and Yirmi Katz, she was raised with two brothers, Eyal and Ronen.
 Due to her father's work as a diplomat at the Israeli Embassy in Washington, D.C., she resided in Maryland from the age of seven, before settling in Metula, Israel when she was 13.
 At age 15, she returned to the United States for training opportunities.
 She began college studies at the University of Pennsylvania in 2010.

 In September 2010, her brother, Ronen, was killed in a hit and run accident in New York City.

 Career

 Katz began skating as an extracurricular activity at the age of 9 and became more serious about skating a year later.
-She trained in Rockville, Maryland until she was 13, followed by Metula, Israel until age 15, and then in the United States again.
+She trained in Rockville, Maryland, until she was 13, followed by Metula, Israel until age 15, and then in the United States again.

 Katz's best season was 2006–07.
 She won a silver medal at the 2006 Golden Spin of Zagreb, finished a career-best 13th at the 2007 European Championships, and qualified for the free skate at the 2007 World Championships.

 In 2008, Katz was 16th at the Europeans and 22nd at Worlds.
 She sustained a stress fracture to her right foot and a broken hand in December 2008 and missed the 2009 European Championships.
 She finished 25th at the 2009 World Championships.
 She was coached by Peter Burrows in Monsey, New York.